sjaakp/yii2-taggable/README.md

 #### Junction table ####

-`Article` and `Tag` are linked with a junction table in a many-to-may relation.
+`Article` and `Tag` are linked with a junction table in a many-to-many relation.
 Let's call the table `article_tag`.
 It has the following fields:

 - `model_id`: holds the primary key of an `Article`;
 - `tag_id`: holds the primary key of a `Tag`;